-- (a) We may examine your agricultural operation as often as we reasonably require. - (b) For three years after the end of the insurance year, you must retain, and provide upon our request, complete records of the harvesting, storage, shipment, sale, or other disposition of all covered agricultural commodities.
-Records used to establish your AGR income and AGR expense histories and your beginning and ending accounts payable and accounts receivable must be kept for this same time period.
+- (a) We may examine your agricultural operation as often as we reasonably require. - (b) For each insurance year, you must have verifiable records necessary to support the beginning and ending inventories and accounts receivable, allowable income and allowable expenses stated on the farm tax forms and farm reports, the value of post production operations and provide them if requested by the specified deadline.
+Failure to timely provide these records will result in a determination that no indemnity is due. - (c) For three years after the end of the insurance year, you must retain, and provide upon our request, complete verifiable records of the harvesting, storage, shipment, sale, or other disposition of all covered agricultural commodities.
+Verifiable records used to establish your AGR income and AGR expense histories and your beginning and ending accounts payable and accounts receivable must be kept for this same time period.
 We may extend the record retention period beyond three years by notifying you of such extension in writing.
-Your failure to keep and maintain such records will, at our option, result in: - (1) Cancellation of the policy; - (2) Assignment by us of value to, or quantities of, agricultural commodities; or - (3) A determination that no indemnity is due. - (c) By applying for insurance issued under the authority of the Act, you agree to allow us or any person acting for us: - (1) Access to the farm; and - (2) To obtain records relating to this insurance or the agricultural operation from any person who may have custody of those records including, but not limited to, FSA offices, banks, warehouses, gins, cooperatives, marketing associations, accountants, tax consultants, and tax preparers.
+Your failure to keep and maintain such verifiable records will, at our option, result in: - (1) Cancellation of the policy; - (2) Assignment by us of value to, or quantities of, agricultural commodities; or - (3) A determination that no indemnity is due. - (d) By applying for insurance issued under the authority of the Act, you agree to allow us or any person acting for us: - (1) Access to the farm; and - (2) To obtain records relating to this insurance or the agricultural operation from any person who may have custody of those records including, but not limited to, FSA offices, banks, warehouses, gins, cooperatives, marketing associations, accountants, tax consultants, and tax preparers.
 You must assist us in obtaining all records that we request from third parties.
 For example, you must provide written authorization directing third parties to provide records to us.
 Failure to provide such authorization will result in denial of the claim.